Air Conditioner Repair Checklist

 - Switch off electricity completely at the breaker or external device.

 - Clear vegetation debris around the equipment.
 Once you’ve removed all the debris within a two-foot radius, you can use a fine-bristled brush or vacuum to slowly remove dirt from the condenser fins.
-Deformed fins can also affect capability, so you can attempt to adjust them with a blunt knife.
+Deformed fins can also affect capability.

 - Use a hose nozzle to slowly clean the fins from inside the unit.
 Make sure to avoid getting liquid on the fan motor.